CALL FOR TEACHING ARTISTS: Exhibition and Collaborative Project Fellowship

 Fellows facilitate a special project with children ages 4-11 who are enrolled in the Community Arts Center’s Summer Spree art camp.
-The theme of the camp this year is Big Time.
+The theme of the camp this year is Magic Makers.
 Each Fellow’s project is a single session in duration.
-Sessions are 1 week long and occur between June 27 and August 19.
-Fellows will work with students between 9 am and 12 noon each weekday to create a collaborative project that may be site specic.
+Sessions are 1 week long and occur between June 26 and August 18.
+Fellows will work with students between 9 am and 12 noon each weekday to create a collaborative project that may be site specific.
 Fellows meet with multiple groups of 6-12 students each, grouped by age.
 Each group typically meets with the Fellow two times during the week for approximately 45 minutes each time.
 In total, Fellows typically work with 60-80 students during the course of the week.

 QUALIFICATIONS / ELIGIBILITY